-In the midst of the coronavirus (COVID-19) pandemic, a concerning time for everyone, we are aware that parents of babies, children or young people with complex medical conditions and palliative care needs will have added concerns around safety and infection.
-We are also aware of the very real possibility of infection of those essential healthcare workers who are providing care to these children as well as the older “grandmothers” who are caring for children in the community and who are more vulnerable to infection.
+The past two years of the COVID-19 pandemic was a concerning time for everyone and while most restrictions have been lifted and life is returning to some semblance of normality, there is still the danger that a new variant could emerge and engulf us once more.
+We are also aware that parents of babies, children or young people with complex medical conditions and palliative care needs will have added concerns around safety and infection as well as the very real possibility of infection of those essential healthcare workers who are providing care to these children as well as the older “grandmothers” who are caring for children in the community and who are more vulnerable to infection.

 We hope to answer some of your most pressing and frequently asked questions on this page and direct you to some helpful resources for more detailed information.
 If you have other questions, please feel free to send these to us on email@example.com and we will do our best to respond and advise.
 We will also keep this page updated as the situation changes and develops in our country.